cambridge-water-polo/cambridge-water-polo.github.io/_posts/2019-07-12-CWP-2019-Season-Information.md

 <br>

-**Do we know the fall game and practice schedule?**
+**Do we know the fall game and practice schedules?**

 * The league has completed the scheduling process.
-The games are posted on the GHSWPA website (www.gapolo.com).
+The games are posted on the GHSWPA website (www.gapolo.com/results/2019/).
+At the top, there is a search box.
+Type CAMBRIDGE in to the box and it will filter down to just our games.
 Practice times are posted on the Cambridge Water Polo website and have been emailed out.
 <br>
 I'm looking forward to another great season for CWP!
 <br>